-The Bad: Not the strongest flavors, Not exactly nutritious.
+The Bad: Not the most minty flavor, Not exactly nutritious.

-Ghirardelli chocolate squares are one and a half inch squares of chocolate that are about three-eighths inches thick.
-Each of the squares comes individually wrapped in a red (Peppermint Bark), Gold (Eggnog) or Brownish-red (Chocolate Pecan Pie) foil wrapper.
+Ghirardelli Peppermint Bark chocolate squares are one and a half inch squares of chocolate that are about three-eighths inches thick.
+Each of the squares comes individually wrapped in a red, white and gold wrapper.
 It is worth noting that while I usually rail against the environmental impact of such things, it is hard to imagine Ghirardelli chocolate squares not wrapped.
 This keeps each one clean, unmelted and intact.
-The Holiday Chocolate Assortment includes the exclusive limited edition flavors Eggnog and Chocolate Pecan Pie as well as Ghirardelli Peppermint Bark.
-Because I've reviewed the Peppermint Bark elsewhere, I am likely to focus more on the two exclusive flavors for this review.

-Each Chocolate Pecan Pie chocolate square is a seamless square that is a milk chocolate patty with nuts embedded in the bottom side.
-The Eggnog square is a block which looks like white chocolate with tiny specks in it which resemble nutmeg.
-In this form, the 9.03 oz. bag (there is no longer a 9.4 oz. bag; at least not for the 2009 release, the Assortment came in 9.03 oz. bags, probably because Truth In Advertising laws require the candy weight to be all that is considered!), the individually-wrapped chocolate squares are packaged together in a thick foil paper bag.
+Each chocolate square is a seamless square that is essentially a chocolate patty which has milk chocolate on the bottom and white chocolate with peppermint in it on the upper two-thirds of the confection.
+In this form, the 9.3 oz. bag, the individually-wrapped chocolate squares are packaged together in a thick foil paper bag.
 This size has approximately twenty-four squares and the thick foil paper bag does little to protect the squares.
 The bag is not resealable, though this matters very little considering that the chocolate squares do not go bad as they are individually wrapped.
-Rather impressively, my Holiday Chocolate Assortment bag had eight of each of the three types of chocolate squares in it.

-A serving of these Ghirardelli chocolate squares (apparently in any combination) is considered four squares.
+A serving of the Ghirardelli Peppermint Bark chocolate squares is considered four squares.
 From four squares, one takes in 230 calories, 140 of those calories being from fat.
 There is a subtle amount (2% each) of cholesterol, sodium, Vitamin A and Iron.
-There is, surprisingly enough, 8% of one's daily calcium in four squares, but it would be hard to consider this a good way to get one's RDA of calcium.
+There is, surprisingly enough, 8% of one's daily calcium in four squares, so that is certainly a mild dietary advantage to this treat.

 Honestly, these are candy and anyone looking to them for actual nutrition needs to get a reality check.
 These are not Vegan-compliant, nor are they recommended for anyone with a nut allergy as they are produced on the same equipment that peanuts pass over.
 They are, however, kosher.